EquiNoxAdv/OPEN.MP-GPS-Plugin/README.md

 * If both of the specified map nodes are valid, returns `GPS_ERROR_NONE` and tries to find a path from `source` to `target` and pass its ID to `pathid`, otherwise returns `GPS_ERROR_INVALID_NODE`.
 If pathfinding fails, returns `GPS_ERROR_INVALID_PATH`.

-`FindPathThreaded(MapNode:source, MapNode:target, const callback[], const format[] = "", {Float, _}:...)`

-* If both of the specified map nodes are valid, returns `GPS_ERROR_NONE` and tries to find a path from `source` to `target`.
-After pathfinding is finished, calls the specified callback and passes the path ID (could be `INVALID_PATH_ID` if pathfinding fails) and the specified arguments to it.

-`Task:FindPathAsync(MapNode:source, MapNode:target)`

-* Pauses the current function and continues it after it is finished.
-Throws an AMX error if pathfinding fails for any reason.
-Only available if PawnPlus is included before GPS.
-Usage explained below.

 `bool:IsValidPath(Path:pathid)`

 * Returns if the path with the specified ID is valid.